L-SR1: Learned Symmetric-Rank-One Preconditioning: Experimentation

-This measures the proportion of problems where the performance ratio of solver \( s \) is within a factor \( \tau \) of the best.

-We meta-train our model on random quadratic functions and on Rosenbrock and Rastrigin functions with \( N = 100 \).
-The test set includes 30 benchmark problems: quadratics with condition numbers 1, 100, and 1000, and Rosenbrock and Rastrigin functions with dimensions ranging from 50 to 1000.
-We compare L-SR1 (with and without the learned projection) to L-BFGS~\cite{nocedal1980updating}, Adam~\cite{kingma2014adam}, and AdaHessian~\cite{yao2021adahessian}.
-Figure~\ref{fig:profiles} shows that our method achieves the highest performance profile, demonstrating strong overall effectiveness.
+We compare our learned optimizer against several baselines using performance profiles, a standard evaluation method for optimization algorithms \citep{dolan2002benchmarking, sergeyev2015deterministic, beiranvand2017best, chen2022learning, gartner2023transformer}.
+Protocol details (definitions, objective suite, and hyperparameters) are given in Appendix~\ref{ap:profiles}.
+We meta-train on random quadratics and on Rosenbrock and Rastrigin functions with \(N{=}100\), and evaluate on a 30-problem suite spanning quadratics and non-convex objectives with dimensions 50--1000.
+We compare L-SR1 (with and without PGSM) to L-BFGS~\citep{nocedal1980updating}, Adam~\citep{kingma2014adam}, and AdaHessian~\citep{yao2021adahessian}, reporting performance after a fixed iteration budget $K$; per-iteration costs differ across solvers (Appendix~\ref{sec:compute}).
+Figure~\ref{fig:profiles} shows that L-SR1 with PGSM achieves the highest performance profile.